pachev/context-builder/README.md

 3. Check the files you want to include in your context
 4. Select your preferred output format (XML, Markdown)
 5. Optionally enable line numbers
-6. Click "Generate Preview" to see the output
-7. Use "Copy to Clipboard" or "Save to File" to export your context
+6. Use "Copy to Clipboard" or "Save to File" to export your context

 ## Format Options